JudgeGroovyman/JudgeGroovyman.github.io/Guitars.md

 13. [Doodcraft](https://reverb.com/shop/dood-craft-guitars)
 14. Tagima $700+ Made in Brazil (Added Feb 2020)
 15. Gianand Ribelle - really cool ash, chambered option, custom configurable less than $1k for basic model (Added Feb 2020)
+18. Burny (MIJ or MIK)
+19. Sire $5-600 for amazing near USA quality (like the Blue L7 Les Paul) (heavy though - LP 9lbs, strat 11lbs?
+20. Chapman Pro line $1k made in Korea
+21. Ibanez $1k stuff
+6. Godin (an awesome Made in Canada brand which has some unique features and excellent build precision such as super tight neck pockets for great sustain, buying used often they are sub$500 and at those prices it seems impossible they will go down in price.
+LG, LG Signatur)
+7. Greco MIJ (search for free shipping)

+Low Priced Boutique
+17. CMG - US Builder for near LT$1k with thick masked flame binding (OMG So beautiful)
+20. Axl uSA
+2. Gordon Smith (a cool somewhat bare bones brand from the UK)
+3. U.S. Masters (amazing quality and innovative features but I belive they aren't being made anymore)
 16. Texas Toast - Daily Driver like a Tele LT$1k (Small builder) - otherwise they are boutique - They just went to $1250 but are still awesome.
 They are also advertised to be light
-18. Burny (MIJ or MIK)
-19. Sire $5-600 for amazing near USA quality (like the Blue L7 Les Paul) (kind of heavy though - LP 9lbs, strat 11lbs?
+17. JZ Guitars USA (Masked binding, upgrades)
+18. NS Guitars Belarus Reverb
+19. Glebas Gadelshin Reverb
+20. Suicide Guitars Fort Worth Reverb

 Heres a video about great guitars like this [Great Non-Gibson Gibsons](https://www.youtube.com/watch?v=4aljGgg70Pg)

-### Boutique Brands ###
+ Boutique Brands
 1. Acacia (dubious history but they look amazing now)
 2. Hartung
 3. Gadow